JavaScript is required

 Destruction of records

-At the end of each calendar year, all images and videos stored on Early Learning Victoria-issued iPads and similar devices must be reviewed and, if eligible, deleted by the nominated supervisor.
-Early Learning Victoria does not need to notify families when their child’s images are destroyed.
-Consistent with the Records management policy and Public Record Office Victoria (PROV) standards, the nominated supervisor must:
+At the end of each calendar year, all images and videos stored on Early Learning Victoria iPads and similar devices must be reviewed.
+If needed, they must then be deleted by the nominated supervisor.

 1. Check if the image or video is still required for current educational use or family communication.

-2. Determine whether the item has met the mandatory retention period under PROV standards and/or the National Quality Framework.
+2. Determine whether the item has met the mandatory retention period

-5. On receipt of the listing, RMS will:
+5. On receiving the listing, RMS will:

 1. review the records